In this post, I’m going to be looking at the best footwear for hill walking and back packing in the UK: boots or shoes?

 If I had to choose just one pair:

 If you only want to buy one pair of boots or shoes and don’t do any serious winter hiking in the snow.
 Personally I’d choose the Salomon X Ultra mid 3 Aero or the Inov-8 RocFly G 390 walking boots.
 Then I would add a pair of waterproof socks when needed.
 This way, my feet wouldn’t be too hot and sweaty in hot weather and I could add the waterproof socks when my feet were likely to be cold or wet for long periods.
 They are also light weight and flexible enough for high mileages on easier paths, but supportive enough for hiking with a heavy pack and off trail.

 If I had to have waterproof boots, it would be a choice between the Inov-8 Roclite G 345 GTX and Inov-8 Roclite Pro G 400 GTX boots depending on how much money I had to spend.
 They’re both extremely comfortable and good for year round use in the UK.
 I’ve walked 1200 miles from Lands End to John O’Groats in the Roclite G 345 boots, also climbing Snowdon and Ben Nevis in the snow.

-I’ve used them in the snow with micro spikes, but they’re not insulated for winter so I have to wear two pairs of socks in them when it’s very cold.
+I’ve used the Roclite boots in the snow with micro spikes and they’ve worked really well.
+They’re not insulated for winter so I wear two pairs of socks in them when it’s very cold.

 This post is just my opinion and what I’ve found best for me for the type of walks that I do.
 Footwear is personal and everybody’s feet are different, so try them on in the shop and decide what’s best for you.